Tonsillitis in Spain: What Tourists Need to Know About Treatment

 No prescription needed

-Ibuprofen / Paracetamol
+Ibuprofen and Paracetamol

-Over-the-counter pain relievers and fever reducers
+Over-the-counter pain relief and anti-inflammatory

-Typical use Ibuprofen 400–600 mg every 6–8 hours; Paracetamol 1 g every 6–8 hours
+Typical use Ibuprofen 400 mg every 6–8 hours; paracetamol 1 g every 6–8 hours

 Effectiveness Significant pain and fever reduction within 30–60 minutes